arosenkranz/scenarios/ui-component-docs/intro.md

 * Build a UI component using styled-components and React.

-* Add variants and disabled state styles to a UI component.
+* Add variant styles to a UI component.

-* Integrate prop validation and default prop values using the Prop Types library.
+* Integrate prop validation and default prop values using the PropTypes library.

 * Document how to use a UI component with Storybook and MDX.